panamadan/Project1/README.md

 5. Directions for Future Development

-    Provided more time, a key additional aspect of future development would be the integration of more APIs and types of jokes.
-One of our team members (Dick) has a collection of humorous fortunes we wanted to incorporate; however, we didn't have the time to get it functioning as a server-side API.
+    Provided more time, a key additional aspect of future development would be selection of displayed gifs based on fetched joke content.

 6. Links